Poetry, Nature, and Science

 Crook-tongued waves!
 O, I will yet sing, some day, what you have said to me.

-My book—the divine volume, the new Bible, full of life, infolding all life—ought to emanate buoyancy and gladness legitimately enough, for it was grown out of those natural elements.
+My book—full of life, infolding all life—ought to emanate buoyancy and gladness legitimately enough, for it was grown out of those natural elements.

 The outset and remembrance are there,